dev-plusplus/coding-docs/README.md

 ## [1.
 General coding conventions:](./conventions/general-coding-conventions.md)

+Conventions not directly related to how the code is written.

 ## [2.
 Effective Programming: A guide for conventions and best practices in software development:](./conventions/effective-programming-at-cobuildlab.md)

+General conventions to write "effective code".

 ## [3.
 Conventions for creating a React or React Native Application:](./conventions/conventions-for-creating-a-react-application.md)

+Conventions specific to React code bases.

 ## [4.
 Conventions for Javascript / Typescript source code:](./conventions/conventions-for-javascript-typescript-source-code.md)

+Conventions specific to Javascript / Typescript code bases.

 ## [5.
 8base conventions](https://github.com/cobuildlab/8base-recipes)

+Conventions related to 8base applications

 TODO: